soonh1/pwa/README.md

 5. Collaborative editing

 ## How to Contribute
-1. Clone repo and create a new branch $ git checkout http:com/Tjimbaa/WebDev-RTE -b name for new branch
+1. Clone repo and create a new branch $ git checkout https://github.com/soonh1/pwa-ba.git -b name for new branch
 2. Make changes and test
 3. Sumbit Pull Request with comprehensive description of changes

-## Why Use This RTE?
+## Why should Langeland kommune use this app?
-This RTE is easy to implement, and easy to install
+The basic idea is to digitize physical information cards for a mobile application, in which the access to this information becomes easily accessible to, for example, nurses and social and health workers.

-* Takes a few seconds to setup
+* Should ease the workflow for health workers.
-* Can be implemented with and without a framework
+* Provides an overview.
 * Intuitive to work with.

 ## What the prototype looks like